lq100d/community/conversation/README.md

 - If two entities of different types are detected, they are processed correctly (in the previous example travel_date and travel_from).
 - The same problem exists when two slots are filled by entities that have overlapping values.

-### Ordering pizza - FAQ <a id="ordering-pizza-FAQ"></a>

-#### Description

-[Ordering pizza - FAQ](Pizza_FAQ.json) is an example of using a node with slots for advenced FAQ.
-Basic question answering (e.g. FAQ) is a simple mapping of inputs (questions) to outputs (answers).It is implemented by a sequence of nodes triggered by intents representing questions.

-In more advanced cases, however, this is not sufficient.
-To provide  an answer, one needs to collect one or more parameters

-	User: "What is your delivery time?"
-	Bot: "Were do you want to deliver it to?
-We deliver to Manhattan, Bronx and Brooklyn."
-	User: "Bronx"
-	Bot: "Delivery time to Bronx is 30 minutes"

-#### Features demonstrated

-using a noded with slots for advenced FAQ.

-### Ordering pizza - overlapping entities <a id="ordering-pizza-entity"></a>

-#### Description

-[ordering-pizza-entity](pizza_entity.json) is an example demonstrating how the overlapping entities are processed during slot value resolution.
-The example is derived from pizza_basic.json, two extra slots are added.
-The first one is collecting a numerical value representing number of pizzas, the second is collecting the date when the pizza shold be delivered.
-When entering the phrase:

-	User: "I want to order two large pizza margherita for August 5"

-recognized entities are

-	@sys-number:2
-	@pizza_size:large
-	@pizza_type:margherita
-	@sys-date:2017-08-05
-	@sys-number:5

-Mind that there are two @sys-number values.
-The first one is number of pizzas and the secon one is part of the date recognized as a number.
-The second @sys-number is  overlapped with detected date @sys-date.
-The slot execution algorithm takes into account the fact of overlapping entities and disregards the smaller one (in this case @sys-number:5).
-Therefore, the assignment of the values is correct though there wold be a disambiguation problem without this feature.